Truncated modules and linear presentations of vector bundles: Acknowledgements

 \section{Acknowledgements}

 We would like to express our gratitude to Emilia Mezzetti for introducing us to this problem.
 We thank Philippe Ellia for pointing out a mistake in a previous version of this paper.
 The current version of our main results are deeply inspired on his remarks.
+We thank the referees for their careful reading of our manuscript and constructive comments to improve the exposition.